top of page

 • 2 min read

 Event merchandise should do more than sit on a table and look decent.
 The goal is simple: sell out.
-Yet most events still end the night with boxes of unsold stock and discounted leftovers.
+Yet, many events still end the night with boxes of unsold stock and discounted leftovers.
+The difference between merch that sells and merch that doesn’t comes down to planning, timing, and intent.

 Why Most Event Merch Fails